 • Method and Workplan

-The project will have 5 milestones, with the first milestone being completed by Christmas 2019 and the fifth and last milestone being completed by May 2020 and consisting mainly of testing and final stretch goals.
+The project will have 5 milestones, with the first milestone being completed by early December 2019 and the fifth and last milestone being completed by June 2020 and consisting mainly of testing and final stretch goals.
 The full list of milestones with rough dates are as follows:

-*GANTT*
+- Milestone 1: 08.10.19 – 03.12.19 - Milestone 2: 03.12.19 – 04.02.20 - Milestone 3: 04.02.20 – 07.04.20 - Milestone 4: 07.05.20 – 05.05.20 - Milestone 5: 05.05.20 – 02.06.20

+Gantt:

+Figure 1 shows an early Gantt chart of this project and the approximate durations and dates of main deliverables and milestones.
+This Gantt chart is prone to changes during the project life due to the Agile methodology in use for the purpose of this project.

+Deliverables:

-An App GUI or webservice that reacts to user input in under 40ms – Prototype by milestone 1, completed by milestone 3.
-A searching algorithm that accepts up to 2 user inputs of keywords and search terms and chooses relevant content based on both of inputs – Completed by milestone 2.
-App accesses content stored on a database in under 40ms – Completed by milestone 1.
-Accessed content displayed on App GUI/webservice – Completed by milestone 2.
-App is available on Android store or via download link on website – Completed by milestone 5.
-User can download up to 3 files from database onto device – Completed by milestone 3.
-A searching algorithm that accepts up to 5 user inputs of keywords and search terms and chooses relevant content based on both of inputs – Completed by milestone 2.
-App automatically modifies files chosen for download by highlighting searched key terms. – Completed by milestone 4.
-User can download up to 10 files from database onto device – Completed by milestone 3.
-User can manipulate their version of files in the app (i.e. delete sections, merge file content together etc.) – Completed by milestone 4.
-User history and saved search terms.
-Storing basic user settings such as profiles (username & password), frequently searched terms, related topics/articles
+- An App GUI or webservice that reacts to user input in under 40ms – Prototype by milestone 1, completed by milestone 3. - A searching algorithm that accepts up to 2 user inputs of keywords and search terms and chooses relevant content based on both of inputs – Completed by milestone 2. - App accesses content stored on a database in under 40ms – Completed by milestone 1. - Accessed content displayed on App GUI/webservice – Completed by milestone 2. - App is available on Android store or via download link on website – Completed by milestone 5. - User can download up to 3 files from database onto device – Completed by milestone 3. - A searching algorithm that accepts up to 5 user inputs of keywords and search terms and chooses relevant content based on both of inputs – Completed by milestone 2. - App automatically modifies files chosen for download by highlighting searched key terms. – Completed by milestone 4. - User can download up to 10 files from database onto device – Completed by milestone 4. - User can manipulate their version of files in the app (i.e. delete sections, merge file content together etc.) – Completed by milestone 4. - User history and saved search terms – Completed by milestone 3. - Storing basic user settings such as profiles (username & password), frequently searched terms, related topics/articles – Completed by milestone 4

+Major Contingencies: - A webserver or web service may be necessary to enable full functionality. - If no applicable databases exist or if none are accessible to the project, create 2 or more databases and populate them with data (articles, documents, journals etc.) – 500 entries each

-.
-C The Crystal-Clear Agile methodology will be adapted to suit the needs of this project.
-The methodology will have an increased focus on delivery of working software and continuous integration, and on constant cooperation with the client of the project for guidance on the project’s direction and design.*Not Finished Yet - How will you use the technologies and resources to achieve your aims?
-Show the major phases of the project, milestones and deliverables.
-Consider major contingencies.
-Generate a schedule using a Gantt chart or similar form.
+Version control will be done through Gitlab and Sprints will be managed through Jira.
+This project will be undertaken using Crystal-Clear Agile methodology with the above set out schedule being adjusted as the need arises.
+The Crystal-Clear Agile methodology will be adapted to suit the needs of this project.
+The methodology will have an increased focus on delivery of working software and continuous integration, and on constant cooperation with the client of the project for guidance on the project’s direction and design.

 • Legal, ethical, societal, security